NilsKr/JD08PatchManager/README.md

 One or two .svd file names can be passed on the command line so they get opened at startup.

+From version 1.1 on, a patch (diff) viewer is available by typing 'd' after selecting a patch to view.
+The window can be kept open - consequent typing of 'd' will re-use the window.
+It is possible to filter the displayed data using the checkboxes at the top.

+NOTE: the correctness of displayed information remains to be verified.
+Also keep in mind that at present the software doesn't check if one or both selected .svd files happen to be JX-08 files.
+If so, the displayed patch data is very likely to be inaccurate/misleading.

 ## INSTALLATION

 Disclaimer: I'm developing on Windows, so Mac/Linux users, forgive me (and report!) if any